Research on CBD and Perimenopause Anxiety

 More important to our discussion on perimenopause anxiety is the effect of hormones:

-Indeed, the cross-talk between BDNF and sex steroids has been detected for decades and some sex steroids like estrogen have a positive regulatory effect to BDNF expression and signaling.
+Indeed, the cross-talk between BDNF and sex steroids has been detected for decades and some sex steroids like estrogen have a positive regulatory effect on BDNF expression and signaling.

 Guess what drops through the floor during perimenopause?